-NFTY-TOR).
-She is married to her husband, Michael Furgatch, and they have two children and three grandchildren.
-Her many activities moved to Brownsville, Texas, with his parents, Raymond and Madeleine in BBYO.
+Michael grew up in Brownsville, where he became an Eagle Scout and was involved in BBYO.
 He attended Texas A&M University and was a member of the Corps of Cadets and was commissioned as an Army Officer.
 He was involved in Hillel, and graduated with a degree in Finance and also earned his MBA from Texas Tech.
 He moved to Beaumont where he served many years as Treasurer of Temple Emanuel until he became President of the congregation.
 Michael is Past Chair of the Greene Family Camp Committee, and has served as president of many community organizations.
 He has thirty-three years of perfect attendance in the Rotary Club of Beaumont and serves on the Rotary Foundation Board.
 Michael is a partner in Wolf Bunt and Associates, a financial services company.
 Michael and his wife, Cynthia (TJHS Board Member), have two children and spouses and four grandchildren.
 He is Chair of TJHS Grant Committee.